 Basic motorcycle maintenance is an important part of safe and enjoyable riding but, unfortunately, is often overlooked.
 Ignoring motorcycle care can in the worst case be deadly and at best ruin a great ride with friends.
-If you’ve found yourself with some down time during the COVID-19 stay at home order, now is a great time to practice this motorbike maintenance checklist.
+If you’ve found yourself with some down time during the COVID-19 stay at home order, now is a great time to practice this motorcycle maintenance checklist.
 There are some great resources available so with a little research and some basic tools, you can learn how to service a bike yourself.

 Quarantine won’t last forever.
 Get ready for the road with these basic motorcycle maintenance tips.